NethermindEth/institutional-smart-account/sdk/docs/API.md

 #### getPendingTransactions

-Get all pending transactions at this level.
+Get all pending transactions at this level (not approved/denied).

 ```typescript
 async getPendingTransactions(): Promise<PendingTransaction[]>